 What is WordPress Multisite?

-You can manage everything including the number of sites, features, themes, and user roles.
+You can manage everything, including the number of sites, features, themes, and user roles.
 It is possible to manage hundreds, thousands, and even millions of sites this way.
 The best example of WordPress Multisite is WordPress.com, one of the largest WordPress networks on the Internet.

 Use it If:

-WordPress.com is, by far, is the largest example of a Multisite network.
+WordPress.com is, by far, the largest example of a Multisite network.
 Other site owners who have had success with Multisite typically have a common motif that ties their network of sites together and lends itself to similar functionality and themes.
 Universities are one example.

 Don’t Use If:

 WordPress Multisites emerged at a time when there just weren’t a lot of good options for managing multiple and very different WordPress sites.
 Fortunately, there are a lot of great options available today to help address this need.
-So if you find yourself in the position where you are managing many different WordPress sites, you should look into management plugins like Jetpack and ManageWP.
+So if you find yourself in a position where you are managing many different WordPress sites, you should look into management plugins like Jetpack and ManageWP.

-Multisite Best Practices
+WordPress Multisite Best Practices

 A hosting provider with a great track record in hosting Multisites deployments will dramatically increase the likelihood of continued success for your projects.